 A recommendation is a result of predictive modeling that suggests something that users might like.
 It is similar to surprising the customers and making them feel empowered and boosting sales in turn.

-How Do Online Recommendation Engines Work?
+How Does a Recommendation Engine Work?

 Here are three approaches that are followed for building recommendation engines.